hashdist/hdist-jail/README.rst

 Each entry in the log file has the form::

-    path// action
+    pid path// action pid

 The `path` is the canonical path name as described below.
-The canonical path can not contain ``//``, so this is used as a terminator, since `path` may contain both spaces and newlines.
+The canonical path can not contain ``//``, so this is used as a terminator, since `path` may contain both spaces and newlines. `pid` is the PID of the process.

 `action` is usually the name of the intercepted function (e.g., ``open``, ``fopen``), but see below.